JoePaxton/InquiryReport4/README.md

 This list is pretty accurate as far as I know.
 There are some artists I do not know on here so I trust Echo Nest's algorithm for their ```top_hottt()``` function.
-Unfortunately, there is no function or attribute that provides us with the overall *hotttnesss* of an artist.
+Unfortunately, there is no function or attribute that provides us with the overall *hotttnesss* of an artist, instead is the *current* buzz.
 As stated earlier, I will try to implement my own mediocre function for overall *hotttnesss*.
 We want attributes that are not just for current status.

 *This answers questions 1 and 2*